 Displaying ads without a third party requires each site to sell ad space directly to advertisers rather than through an ad network, just as each newspaper had to sell its own ad space in the print era.
-Locally served ads are harder for viewers to block but also harder for a site owner to sell, in part because major ad networks have built a reputation for a large audience, which reduces transaction costs, and accurate view and click statistics free of fraudulent padding.
+Publisher-served ads are more likely to respect privacy and harder for viewers to block but also harder for a site owner to sell.
+This is because major ad networks have built a reputation for a large audience, which reduces transaction costs, and accurate view and click statistics free of fraudulent padding.
 (See tips.)
 But despite the difficulties, sites such as Daring Fireball and Read the Docs have adopted this more print-like approach.

 Alternatives to blocking

 Understanding what users expect to get out of ad blocking may help Internet security tool developers replace intentional circumvention with plausible deniability.